hartwigmedical/hmftools/orange/README.md

 Note that `primary_tumor_doids` can be left blank ("").
 This parameter is used to look up cancer-type-specific percentiles for various tumor characteristics.
 If primary tumor doids are not provided, percentiles are calculated against the full HMF database only.

-### Additional parameters when full genome tumor DNA data is available
+### Additional parameters when whole genome tumor DNA data is available

 ```
    -annotated_virus_tsv /path/to/annotated_virus.tsv \